Faraja17/tic-tac-toe-in-python/README.md

         else:
             continue
 ```
 To my sheer delight, my program WORKED!
 I tried combining the second letter value, but instead I wound up just making a separate for in loop for it.
 These two loops saved me from having to write six separate hard-coded if statements, one for each column and one for each row.
 For such a simple game, this wouldn't have been a big deal, but if I were to add more rows, the number of separate hard-coded if statements would also increase.
-This way, no matter how many rows or columns are added, the same two function can be used.
+This way, no matter how many rows or columns are added, the same function can be used with the minor adjustment of changing the `if firstLetterCount ===` value.
 It wasn't so bad only having to hard-code each of the diagonals:

 ```python
 if (theBoard['tl'] == turn) and (theBoard['mm'] == turn) and (theBoard['lr'] == turn):